sabaldahal/yolo-like/README.md

 Default parameters can be found under `./utils/constants.py`

 These parameters can be edited here instead of passing as arguments in the terminal.

+---
+### Plots
+After the training is completed, `loss_history.json` file will be created under the folder `plot`

+This data can be used to visualize the loss plots.
+To create the plots, run `python ./plot/plot_loss.py`.